AT Think

 That's why we encourage many higher earners with inconsistent incomes essentially to create their own pensions.
 Doing so provides consistent, predictable cash flow throughout their lifetime — and their spouse's.
 This is where annuities can come into play.

-I always want my high-earning clients to contribute as much as possible to their retirement accounts, especially during their high-income years.
+I also always want my high-earning clients to contribute as much as possible to their retirement accounts, especially during their high-income years.
 That way, their money can grow tax-free for decades until it's time to withdraw it in retirement.

-I've found that many entrepreneurs and other high earners with inconsistent incomes, either do not have traditional IRAs or 401(k)s — or they've maxed out their IRA, SEP or 401(k) and need a tax-advantaged way to sock away much more for retirement than the annual limit for 401(k)s and IRAs (age 50+).
+I've found that many entrepreneurs and other high earners with inconsistent incomes either do not have traditional IRAs or 401(k)s — or they've maxed out their IRA, SEP or 401(k) and need a tax-advantaged way to sock away much more for retirement than the annual limit for 401(k)s and IRAs (age 50+).

 The key for high earners with inconsistent incomes is to take advantage of high-income periods to save and invest aggressively while maintaining discipline during leaner times.
 Teaming up with a qualified financial advisor can help create a personalized retirement plan and cash flow plan for your clients to help them navigate the complexities of irregular income.